Break management

 • Always copy from schedule: By default, the break is taken over from the work schedule in the timesheet.

-• Copy from schedule unless more was clocked: If more break is clocked than is specified in the scheduled shift, then the clocked break will be recorded.
+• Copy from schedule unless more break time was clocked: If more break is clocked than is specified in the scheduled shift, then the clocked break will be recorded.

 • Always use break rules: Here, the break rules are always used to calculate and then record breaks.